 1. Open the analysis by double-clicking it in the Project Explorer or clicking the magnifying glass button next to it.

-2. Select the settings in the Settings window in the bottom-left part of your screen.
-Click the pencil next to a setting to edit it.
+2. Select the Analysis Settings by clicking the Settings button on the bottomof your screen.

+3. Click the pencil next to a setting to edit it.

 See Default Analysis Settings for an explanation of the options.